No matter how carefully you may use your Samsung washing machine, it may fail someday.

 If the water flow is excessive, you need to check the fill valve.

-- Remove the top panel so that you can see the inlet valve at the top next to the side panel.
+- Remove the top panel to see the inlet valve at the top next to the side panel.

 - Disconnect the wiring.